Introduction

 The only real issue that some folks have here is that soulbonding is (from today’s perspective), silly, or weird.
 Just as certain stories of faerie brides would’ve been six centuries ago.
 Any kind of spontaneous occult experience like that, particularly one lacking the solemnity and constraints of the dominant hierarchical society, won’t be taken seriously until someone finds a way to integrate it into those solemn constraints, sadly.

-We’ve seen some success with chaos magic’s rebellion against this longstanding trend in mysticism.
+We’ve seen some success with the aforementioned chaos magic (non)tradition’s rebellion against this longstanding trend in mysticism.
 Why not let the weirdness in?
 It always finds a way in, so why not just open the door?
 Most soulbonders would likely find chaos magic interesting, at the very least.
 The term may sound a little edgy or even worrisome, but chaos here rarely signifies disorder.
 A brief summary of the history explains best.

 For example, the Cthulhu Mythos is undeniably the fictional creation of H. P. Lovecraft.
 It might draw from real-world sources, but sparingly.
 It really is just fiction, and you’ll never find an “authentic” Necronomicon because Lovecraft made that book, and the concept, up for his stories.
 Nevertheless, Phil Hine’s chaos magic primer, The Pseudonomicon gives instructions for how a magician might work with Chthulhu and related entities.